dicai/blog/_posts/2018-08-11-julia-v1-first-impressions.md

 As in the old package manager, we can still install unregistered packages by adding the URL directly, which is really nice for releasing your own research code for others to use.

 ## Final Thoughts

 While the Julia v1.0 upgrade was very exciting, because many packages that I rely on aren't yet 1.0-ready, I'm going to hold off on transitioning my research work and code to v1.0, and stick with v0.6 for a little longer.
 Supposedly the Julia developers will release a list of 1.0-ready packages soon.

+From perusing the Julia channel, it seems like many packages are become almost ready.
 I plan to check back again in a month or so to see if packages I rely on are ready for use.
 Overall, I'm thrilled that v1.0 is finally released, and look forward to using it soon.